Skip to main content

 • HAMT flush: 20 concurrent workers

-Location: internal/engine/chunker.go:79 and pkg/store/keycache.go
+Location: internal/engine/chunker.go:79

 Repository Locking

-Operations acquire locks to prevent conflicts:
+Operations acquire distributed locks stored in the repository under index/ to prevent concurrent writes: